Make a Mobile Phone Safe for Any Child

 When to use Ultra Secure mode

 As you would expect, Ultra Secure Mode has no effect on calling the Emergency Services on 999, which will always work.
+There are also a few other numbers that OFCOM gives special designation such as Childline which we automatically add along with the special rules regarding recording and reporting.

 In the background the ParentShield call servers additionally check the chain of call connections to ensure this is what is happening.
-Even a caller ‘spoofing’ their caller-id to match one of the home numbers should find their call will be blocked.
+Even a caller ‘spoofing’ their caller-id to match one of the home numbers will find their call will be blocked.

 In addition to the two Home Numbers it’s possible to add more safe numbers in the Safe List which is accessible in this mode